browserengineering/book/book/scripts.md

             self.interp.evaljs(f.read())
 ```

-Now you should be able to run the put `console.log("Hi from JS!")`
+Now you should be able to put `console.log("Hi from JS!")` into a
-into a JavaScript file, run it from your browser, and see output in
+JavaScript file, run it from your browser, and see output in your
-your terminal.
+terminal.
 You should also be able to call `console.log` multiple
 times.

 ::: {.further}